automenta/mb7/doc/README.vsn.md

 - **What They Are Today:** Tags are labels users pin to NObjects, like `"public"`, `"task"`, or `"match"`, each carrying a value and sparking a reaction.
 They’re the bridge between raw text and rich semantics.
 - **How They Work:** Tag an NObject with `"public": yes`, and it’s shared instantly.
-Add `"match": "travel"`, and SemanticScribe finds related content across the network.
+Add `"match": "travel"`, and Netention finds related content across the network.
 Every tag change ripples through the app.
 - **Design Choice:** Tags as the sole drivers of behavior.
     - **Reason:** Tags mirror how we think—“I want this seen” or “this is about travel.”
 By 2026, we’ve honed this into a reactive system where tagging is doing.
 It’s direct and predictable—users declare intent, and the app responds,